philc/textmatevim/README.markdown

 Basic Vim usage
 ---------------
 There are three modes: insert, command, and visual.
 In insert mode, you can type text as you normally would.
-Hit <esc> to enter command mode (your cursor will change appearance).
+Hit &lt;esc&gt; to enter command mode (your cursor will change appearance).
 In command mode, you can use the keybindings described below to quickly move about the document with very few keystrokes.
-Type `i` to enter insert mode again.
+Type "i" to enter insert mode again.

 In visual mode, you can use the command mode shortcuts to select text.

 Keyboard bindings
 -----------------
-Modifier keys are specified as &lt;c-x&gt; &lt;m-x&gt;, &lt;a-x&gt; for ctrl+x, meta+x, and alt+x
+Modifier keys are specified as &lt;c-x&gt;, &lt;m-x&gt;, &lt;a-x&gt; for ctrl+x, meta+x, and alt+x
 respectively.
-See the next section for instructions on modifying these bindings.
+You can customize all of these.

 Switching modes
     Esc   enter Command Mode.